 Chufa grows best in moist soil but does not do well on sites that are extremely wet or flooded during the growing season, it also commonly occurs in bottomland under stories and on exposed mudflats of seasonally flooded Catahoula Lake in Louisiana.
 The outer contour of the lake is dominated by chufa, composing up to eighty-five percent of the total vegetation.
 Good chufa tuber production depends on at least a three-month flood-free period during the growing season.
 When properly fertilized with good weed management chufa can yield 4 to 7 tons per acre.

 Duck ponds which can be drained and planted during summer and flooded during winter provide excellent habitat for waterfowl.
 Chufa can be planted from April through July and requires 90 to 100 days to mature.
 Planting chufa from June 20 through July 10 will reduce weed and insect pressure to the plants.
-Acquiring your tubers from a quality supplier such as Cypress Knee Chufa assures you of starting off right.
+Acquiring your tubers from a quality supplier, such as Mixon Seed, assures you of starting off right.
 Chufa grows best in sandy loam soil, but this hardy plant will grow even in hard clay.
 To plant chufa, either broadcasting or row-planting is acceptable.
 Whichever method you choose, spread fertilizer (13-13-13) at a rate of about 400 pounds per acre (depending on the fertility of your soil) and disk it in.
 Treflan, either granular or liquid, can be used as pre-emergent weed (grass) control.
 A clean chufa plot with little weed competition will produce greater yields than a weedy plot.
 To control broad leaf weeds you can use 12 ounces of banvel per acre when the chufa is 8 inches tall.
 Chufa also grows best in soils with a ph level of around 6.5.
 Chufa yields can also be boosted by adding 1 ton of gypsum per acre prior to planting.

 Broadcast planting method: Chufa can be broadcast at a rate of about forty pounds per acre on the prepared seed-bed.
 Next, disk in to a depth of about one and one-half inches.
 Top dress the chufa with urea (200 lbs per acre) when the plants are about six to twelve inches in height.